rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 This note is most directly useful for:

-* `stack0r-64`: first stack-based buffer overflow and adjacent data corruption.
+* `stack0r-64` / `stack0r-64-557`: adjacent data corruption, with the graduate
-* `stack1r-64`: the same basic bug, but now the overwritten value must be exact and the attacker-controlled input comes from an environment variable.
-* `stack2r-64`: the same basic bug, but the corrupted object is a function pointer, which introduces code pointers and control-flow hijacking.
+  variant requiring preservation of a neighboring integrity field.
+* `stack1r-64` / `stack1r-64-557`: exact environment-variable overwrites, with
+  the graduate variant adding binary-data transformation diagnosis.
+* `stack2r-64` / `stack2r-64-557`: function-pointer control-flow hijacking,
+  first with a stable non-PIE address and then with leak-assisted PIE rebasing.

 It also sets up:

-* `stack0r-guessdown`: the same early questions in a less comfortable setting: what input do I control, what object can I corrupt, and how do I measure the offset?
+* `stack0r-guessdown` / `stack0r-guessdown-557`: the same early questions in a
-* `stack2r-warp-drive`: the same function-pointer model, plus the practical question of where a useful target address comes from in the process I am exploiting.
+  remote black-box setting with a runtime-sized layout and timeout.
+* `stack2r-warp-drive` / `stack2r-warp-drive-557`: source-withheld Ghidra
+  analysis followed by either a stable non-PIE target or leak-assisted PIE rebasing.

 The next set of notes on stack frames and return addresses will pick up with `stack3r-64`.